If your firm needs to be authorised by us, or registered with us, learn about the process, our expectations and how to apply.

 - make a decision on your application

 You should expect to hear from your case officer throughout the application process.
-They will usually have follow-up questions and may ask for further documentation or want to meet with you.
+They’ll usually have follow-up questions and may ask for further documentation or want to hold a call or meet with you.

 You can track the progress of your application in Connect, and will have the opportunity to correct mistakes or gaps.
 However, if you make substantive changes which indicate that you're not ready, willing and organised, we may ask you to withdraw your application and reapply.